Jwan622/dbt-practice/docs/notes_while_writing_dbt_models.md

      0
 (1 row)
 ```
 Since there are none, I think that requirement actually refers to routes with a transfer that start and end at the same airport.
 I think that's not a valid route.
 Let's see how many of those exist.
 But why is that not a valid route?
 Who knows... maybe that's just to ensure people don't fly somewhere and come right back home the same day.
 But isn't that a round-trip ticket?
 Isn't that route valid?
 Oh well....nvm.
-I wish I could eliminate same day rount trips but the timestamps are just `time` without a date!
+I wish I could eliminate same day count trips but the timestamps are just `time` without a date!

 In order to see if I'm doing this correctly, let's create some data: